 A seller's market is also known as having less than three months of inventory based on closed sales, and a balanced market is defined as six to seven months of inventory based on closed sales.

-Very low supply in the high sales volume price ranges below $300K resulted in a continued very low overall supply of 2.7 months in June 2017 in the Atlanta Metro Area.
+Very low supply in the high sales volume price ranges below $300K results in a continued very low overall supply in the Atlanta Metro Area.

-The bottom line is that it is going to get harder for sellers to sell their homes.
+However, there are still homes that remain unsold.
 Here are the top ten reasons why homes don’t sell and also what to do to get your home sold.

 1. Photo Order

 According to a 2015 Microsoft study, the average attention span for a person is eight seconds (one second less than a goldfish).
 Each year it gets shorter and shorter.
 The way most real estate apps and websites are setup is to show only the first photo of a home.
 To get to the next one, you need to click on the next one and so on.

 The problem is that almost all Realtors and For Sale By Owner (FSBO) sellers put the front of the home as the first photo.
 Nearly all homes’ BEST photos aren’t the front of the house.
 The problem is that with an eight-second attention span, most potential buyers may never have the patience to get to the best photo or features of the home and will click to the next property.

 Solution – Put at least the first five best pictures of the home as the first five photos.
 Most people that have clicked thru the property's top five photos will continue to click away to see the others.